-Student Voice equips students as storytellers, organizers and institutional partners who advocate for student-driven solutions to educational inequity.
+Student Voice equips students as storytellers, organizers and partners who advocate for student-driven solutions to educational inequity.
 Through direct civic action, Student Voice helps students hold their schools and surrounding communities accountable to the Student Bill of Rights and prepares them to become lifelong agents of social and political change.

 Sharing the stories of America's students through local journalism